lluppesms/webapi.dotnet48.demo/README.md

 The Contoso.WebApi.Tests project shows an example of how the SQL Server can be mocked with a simple in-memory database, allowing you to run unit tests in your pipeline without having to have a SQL Server available.

 ---

+## Feature Demo: In-Memory Unit Tests

+The Contoso.WebApi contains a [folder](/web/Contoso.WebApi/TestCases/TestClient/) of test files that can be used to test the APIs in this project.
+It uses the new ".http" file extension that is not supported in current versions of Visual Studio (and VS Code).

+For more info, see [https://learn.microsoft.com/en-us/aspnet/core/test/http-files?view=aspnetcore-8.0](https://learn.microsoft.com/en-us/aspnet/core/test/http-files?view=aspnetcore-8.0).

+---

 ## Deploying the App